 Local community links

-Secret Agents, led by the clergy and a local member of the community, meets for worship and activities once a week at lunchtime.
+Shape Club prayer group, led by the Bridge, meets for worship and activities once a week at lunchtime.

 The Open the Book team come into school 12 times a year to act out Bible stories in special assemblies which involve the children.